suculent/platformio-docker-build/README.md

 Follow the instructions at [https://docs.docker.com/get-started/](https://docs.docker.com/get-started/).

 ### Run this image with Docker
-Start Docker and change to the NodeMCU firmware directory (in the Docker console).
+Start terminal and change to the your PlatformIO project directory.
 Then run:

 ``docker run --rm -ti -v `pwd`:/opt/platformio-builder suculent/platformio-docker-build``